-The skills, knowledge and understanding needed by our children to keep themselves and others physically and mentally healthy and safe are included as part of our Health and Wellbeing Curriculum.
+The skills, knowledge and understanding needed by our pupils to keep themselves, and others, physically and mentally healthy and safe are included as part of our developmental Health and Wellbeing Curriculum.

-The specific content of lessons will be determined by the specific needs of the cohort.
-There will always be an emphasis on enabling children to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.
+The specific content of lessons will be determined by the particular needs of the cohort we are teaching, but there will always be an emphasis on enabling pupils to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.

 We follow the Curriculum for Excellence Health & Wellbeing guidelines to ensure that we teach mental health and emotional wellbeing issues in a safe and sensitive manner which helps rather than harms.
+In addition, the school is developing its approach to teaching Mental Health and Wellbeing at SCQF levels 4-6 through the development of the Wellbeing Award and the Mental Health and Wellbeing Award.